-The Terms of Engagement relevant to the Mi Home Condition Survey, Buy To Let Survey and Homebuyer Survey are indicated below, both briefly and more comprehensively.
+The Terms and Conditions relevant to the Mi Home Buyer/Condition Survey are indicated below, both briefly and more comprehensively.

-It is important that you are aware of the nature of the service you are commissioning to ensure that you are fully satisfied with the end result.
+It is important that you are aware of the nature of the Mi Home Buyer/Condition Survey you are purchasing to ensure that you are fully satisfied with the end result.

 - Is a full and thorough visual inspection of the property described in the Order

 - Advises on existing defects and their repair

-- Includes a report based on the inspection of the property to be delivered in PDF format by email.
+- Includes a report based on the inspection of the property to be delivered in PDF format by email

 - Obtain additional reports, surveys or investigations where they have been recommended in your survey report.